 Green manures can be planted in the fall after the herbs have been harvested.
 You can also plant your green manures as part of your crop rotation during the growing season.
 If you plant your green manure to grow all fall and winter, it also doubles as a cover crop and helps keep the rich topsoil from being washed away.

 You will need to turn the green manure crop into the soil in the early spring.
-This is done when the soil is yet not warm enough to plant but is dry enough to not get compacted while you are working with it.
+This is done when the soil is yet not warm enough to plant but is dry enough not to get compacted while you are working with it.

 If you have heavy soil, you will want to turn the green manure into the soil later in the fall so that it decomposes over the winter.
 It is better than working with wet, heavy soil.
 You should not walk on or try to work with wet soil if at all possible.